 - Payments can be placed in the overnight box to the left of the front entry doors at the Municipal Building.
 Please deposit checks or money orders only - no cash.

 - Payments can be made in person at the Tax Collector's Office, 6 Holland Street, Moultonborough, NH.
 Office hours are Monday through Friday 9 am to 4 pm.
 We do not accept credit/debit card payments over the counter or over the telephone.

-- When you pay online using the above link, prior to submitting the shopping cart for payment, it will ask if you wish to opt-in to receive notice of future tax bill invoices electronically rather than by mail and prompt you to enter a valid email address.
+When you pay online, prior to submitting the shopping cart for payment, it will ask if you wish to opt-in to receive notice of future tax bill invoices electronically rather than by mail and prompt you to enter a valid email address.
 An email will be sent to the email address provided to verify that the email address is valid and to confirm you indeed wish to opt-in for future Paperless Notification.
-You will be enrolled in Paperless Notification for the parcel(s) selected only after you click the Confirm link in the confirmation email.
-The Tax Collector will then mail you a Paperless Billing Request & Agreement form for your completion, signature and return.
+You will be enrolled in Paperless Notification for the parcel(s) selected only after you select the Confirm link in the confirmation email.
+The Tax Collector will then mail you a Paperless Billing Request and Agreement form for your completion, signature and return.

-- If you prefer not to pay online, you may contact the Tax Collector’s Office by email, mail, telephone or in person and request the Paperless Billing Request & Agreement form for completion, signature and return.
+If you prefer not to pay online, you may contact the Tax Collector's Office by email, mail, telephone or in person and request the Paperless Billing Request and Agreement form (PDF) for completion, signature and return.

 Tax bills are sent to the last known address of the owner(s).
 If you have moved, it is your responsibility to inform the Assessing Office of the change.
 If you have purchased your property recently, the Assessing Office may not have received a copy of the recorded deed from the Carroll County Registry of Deeds informing them of the change in ownership.
 It is your responsibility as the new owner(s) to make sure all taxes are paid.

 Change of Address Form

 - How Often and When Will I Receive a Bill?